uaf-math/calc1/index.md

 ### ALL DATES ARE SUBJECT TO CHANGE (OR WRONG)

-Welcome to the central homepage for all in-person sections of Calculus I in **Spring 2019**.
+Welcome to the central homepage for all in-person sections of Calculus I in **Fall 2019**.
 We are in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

 ### Getting Started